EdmundKadus/Active-Directory-Home-Lab/README.md

 ### Introduction

-I'm setting up this lab to get more exposure on AD.
+A lab to get more exposure on AD.
 Not the best looking structure but I do plan on improving it and adding more sub-domain and replications.

 ### Key Takeaways